-As part of the apprenticeship, apprentices are required to prepare a portfolio during the on-programme phase of the apprenticeship, and this will be uploaded electronically via ACE360.
+As part of the apprenticeship, apprentices are required to prepare a portfolio during the on-programme phase of the apprenticeship and this will be uploaded electronically via ACE360.

 The portfolio should only contain evidence related to the KSBs that will be assessed by this assessment method.
-Evidence may be used to demonstrate more than one KSB; a qualitative as opposed to quantitative approach is suggested.
 Although the portfolio will not be directly assessed, it will be used by the End-Point Assessor to prepare for the Professional Discussion component.
 The Portfolio of Evidence should contain typically 10 discrete pieces of evidence, such as:

 - workplace policies and procedures

-- safeguarding and 'Prevent' certificates
+- safeguarding and prevent certificates

-- records of continuing professional development
+- · records of continuing professional development

 - mentor observation records

 - peer observations or peer training records

 - witness statements

 - annotated photographs